 The following SIAH book publications are in print

-Copies of the first six books (Great Bricett, Keeping the peace, Hitcham, Deer parks, Place-names, Dovecotes) may be bought by clicking on the donate button below (use the ‘Donate with a Card’ option if you do not have a PayPal account).
+Copies of the first five books (Great Bricett, Keeping the peace, Hitcham, Place-names, Dovecotes) may be bought by clicking on the donate button below (use the ‘Donate with a Card’ option if you do not have a PayPal account).
 Please include:

-- The appropriate payment (if you are buying from outside the UK, then there will be an additional cost above £3.50 for postage; please enquire in advance)
+- The appropriate payment.
+If you are buying from outside the UK, then there will be additional costs for postage; please enquire in advance.

 Or if necessary, email this information to generalsecretaryATsuffolkinstitute.org.uk (please replace AT with @ in the email address).
 If you encounter any problem with using the donate button, please email, and the secretary will provide the details necessary for a direct bank transfer.